"From the day we arrive on the planet

 So, back to the tricycles.

-After the girls were settled into their messy art project with Julia in the kitchen, I headed off to my "office" at the Border's bookstore cafĂ© near our home.
+After the girls were settled into their messy art project with Julia in the kitchen, I headed off to my "office" at the Border's bookstore café near our home.
 Since I was there much of every day for appointments with patients and inspirational study, I had become quite close to the managers and employees.
 That morning as I sat at my favorite table praying for answers, Heather, the store's events manager, noticed me staring into the empty space between where I sat and the snow-covered mountains looming in the west just beyond the plate glass windows.
 She playfully asked me what I was daydreaming about.

-The Nutcracker to children whose parents can't afford tickets."
+I told her, "A way to bring The Nutcracker to children whose parents can't afford tickets."
 Then I went on to tell her about my morning and the tricycles.

-The Nutcracker to Borders bookstore on the busiest Saturday of the holidays and perform scenes throughout the store.
+Within the span of ten minutes, we had our first gift to the community all wrapped up with shiny paper and satin ribbons.
+We would bring The Nutcracker to Borders bookstore on the busiest Saturday of the holidays and perform scenes throughout the store.
 I called the director of the ballet and she agreed that this would be a perfect opportunity to share The Nutcracker with children who may not be able to otherwise attend, promote the performances, and give the dancers another dress rehearsal.
 It was done.

 Throughout the month, opportunities to share what we had with others quite literally fell into my lap.
 For this "once upon a time" very poor little girl, it was as if I had been given the greatest gift…to be able to give back.
 The gift I received in return was priceless…a new perspective that didn't put me on either side of an economic chasm…privilege or poverty, but gave me the tools and the heart to build bridges of compassion and humanity.